Code-Institute-Submissions/codeinstituteproject1/README.md

 # User Centric Frontend Development Milestone Project - Hey Hey We're the Monkees

 In this project I have created a new website for the band "The Monkees".
 The website is a one stop shop for all things Monkees.
-Fans can come and listen to their favourite tracks, watch videos and find links to the various social media platforms that their favourite
+Fans can come and listen to their favourite tracks, watch videos and find links to the various social media platforms that their favourite Monkees use.
-Monkees use.
 Additionally new fans can come and find out information about the Monkees or find links to purchase cool Monkees merch to show the world how much they love the Monkees.

 In this project I have utilised mobile first design principles to create a responsive webpage that is intended to look good and and perform well on any size of device.
 I have also put good user experience at the front and center of all designs and have strived to create an intuitive and enjoyable journey through all things Monkee for my users.

 ## UX

 ### Strategy

 There are a number of reasons for creating this project.
-First and foremost it is to provide a convienent and easy to use resource for Fans of The Monkees to listen to music, watch videos and find up to date information about their favourite (or at least one of their favourite bands).
+First and foremost it is to provide a convenient and easy to use resource for Fans of The Monkees to listen to music, watch videos and find up to date information about their favourite (or at least one of their favourite bands).
 Secondly it serves as a platform for the Monkees to promote their new material, their social media channels, and allow them to stay in touch with their fans.
 Finally users can use the site to arrange to have the Monkees play at their parties, weddings or other events.

-Our Key demographic are fans of the Monkees.
+The Key demographic for this project are fans of the Monkees.
 Whilst this is not exactly the most specific demographic, there are a couple of common threads.
-Primarly that they love the band the Monkees.
-Therefore to help me identify my user stories I spoke to my family, friends and mentor aboout what they / I expect to find on a bands website and what I would like to do on a bands website.
-From this process, along with the specification document and research looking at other bands websites i identified the following user stories
+Primarily that they love the band the Monkees.
+Therefore to help me identify my user stories I spoke to my family, friends and mentor about what they / I expect to find on a bands website and what I would like to do on a bands website.
+From this process, along with the specification document and research looking at other bands websites i identified the following user stories.

 #### User Stories